shukriadams/whobrokethebuild/docs/dev.md

 The longer version ....

 Wbtb requires a lot of configuration to work, and has several ways to manage this.
 Its most basic settings can be passed in as environment variables, while others should be defined in a config.yml file.
-By default, config.yml is expected in the application execution root directory './src/Wbtb.Core.Web/bin/Debug/net6.0/', but you can override this path with the environment variable `WBTB_CONFIG_PATH`.
-Visual Studio has built in ways of managing environment variables, these will all work.
+By default, config.yml is expected in the application execution root directory './src/Wbtb.Core.Web/bin/Debug/<CURRENT DOTNET RUNTIME>/', but you can override this path with the environment variable `WBTB_CONFIG_PATH`.
+Visual Studio has built-in ways of managing environment variables, these will all work.
 For convenience Wbtb has an additional mechanism - you can place all env vars in a file at the path `./src/Wbtb.Core.Web/.env`.
 This file should contain one my_var=some_value pair per line, and is already in .gitignore.
-This is a convenient place to place dev-time connection strings etc.
+This is a convenient place to place dev-time values like connection strings etc.

 Wbtb also supports getting config.yml from a git repo.
 You can add a git url string in a file at `./src/Wbtb.Core.Web/.giturl`, or set the git url with the `WBTB_GIT_CONFIG_REPO_URL` env var.
 The URL must be self-authenticating, ie, contain its own auth credentials, Wbtb does not currently support SSH authentication.
 Wbtb will attempt to check the repo out to './src/Wbtb.Core.Web/bin/Debug/net6.0/<your-data-root>/ConfigCheckout